THE PROPERTY

 Your Hosts

-We are all passionate lovers of food, wine, coffee, whisk(e)y, tea, and live music.
-If you’re lucky, you’ll visit on a weekend that Stephen is firing up the smoker for some American-style BBQ!
+We are passionate lovers of food, wine, coffee, whisk(e)y, tea, and live music.
+If you’re lucky, you’ll visit on a weekend when Stephen is firing up the smoker for some American-style BBQ!

 Originally from Tasmania, Stephen, Alli, and Craig are from rural families with roots in farming, forestry, and exploration.
-Alli and Craig are Palawa people from northern Tasmania.
+Alli is a palawa woman from northern Tasmania.

 We look forward to sharing Rock Lily with you.

-The Bega Valley is rich in history and is a major centre for Australian tourism.
-There is no shortage of places to explore, things to do, and fantastic food to try.
+The Bega Valley and Sapphire Coast are rich in history and major Australian tourism destinations.
+There is no shortage of places to explore, things to do, and fantastic food to taste.
+We have connections to many local cafes, restaurants, and experience providers and are happy to offer you recommendations.

-The environment on Rock Lily is mostly remnant endangered Brogo Wet Vine Forest where the rock lilies really do grow wild!
-We would love to show you around and introduce this special ecological community.
+The environment on Rock Lily is mostly remnant endangered Brogo Vine Forest, where the rock lilies grow wild!
+We would love to show you around and introduce this unique ecological community.

 We are just 4km from the Brogo Dam, ideal for bass fishing and water sports where you can swim, kayak, and paddleboard.

-The region offers several beautiful towns where country pubs, cafes, antiques, and markets are easily accessed.
-Bega is just 25 minutes from us.
+The region has several beautiful towns where country pubs, cafes, antiques, and markets are easily accessed.
+Bega is just 25 minutes to the south.
 The beach at Tathra is just 40 minutes away.
-Narooma, Tilba Tilba, and Cobargo are just a little way to the north, and south of us lie Merimbula, Pambula, and Eden, former hub of the one-thriving whaling industry in Australia (and home of the very interesting Eden Killer Whale Museum).
+Narooma, Bermagui, Central Tilba and Tilba Tilba, and Cobargo are just a little way to the north, and south of us lie Merimbula, Pambula, and Eden, the former hub of the once-thriving whaling industry in Australia (and home of the fascinating Eden Killer Whale Museum).

-Coming from major cities, Canberra is 2½-3 hours away via the Monaro Highway and Snowy Mountains Highway, Sydney is 5½-6 hours via the Princes Highway, and Melbourne is 7½ hours via the Princes Highway.
-Our nearest airport is at Merimbula, 45 minutes away.
+Coming from major cities, Canberra is 3 hours away via the Monaro Highway and Snowy Mountains Highway, Sydney is 6 hours via the Princes Highway, and Melbourne is 9 hours via the Princes Highway.
+Our nearest airport is at Merimbula, 45 minutes away, with daily flights from Sydney and Melbourne taking around an hour.

-Brogo is at the northern end of the Bega Valley, adjoining the Wadbilliga National Park.
 If getting into the bush is your style, there are several NSW National Parks in the region.
-Some are presently restricted or closed due to the 2019-20 bushfires, while others are open to various extents.
+Some are presently restricted or closed due to damage following the 2019-20 bushfires and subsequent La Niña period, while others are open to various extents.
 It’s worth checking before you go.

 We encourage you to learn more about the Traditional Owners of the land we share – the Djiringanj People of the Yuin nation.
-The Yuin nation extends north, south, and west of us across the region, and is centred on Gulaga further north and the nearby Mumbulla.
-Several local Indigenous groups offer guided experiences in the region, where you can learn about the long and rich history of the Yuin people.
+The Yuin nation extends north, south, and west of us across the region and is centred on Gulaga above Central Tilba and nearby Mumbulla/Biamanga.
+Several local First Nations groups offer guided experiences in the region, where you can learn about the long and rich history of the Yuin people.

 Finding Rock Lily